Tim275/K8s-ElasticAI-Monitor/readme.md

 ## Technologies Used

+- Rancher for Kubernetes cluster management
-- Elasticsearch 7.17.3 for log aggregation
+- Elasticsearch for log aggregation
-- Kibana 7.17.3 for visualization
+- Kibana for visualization
-- FluentD for log collection
+- FluentD for log collection ( logstash optional)
-- Kubernetes 1.24.17
+- Kubernetes (managed via Rancher)
+- Longhorn for persistent Elasticsearch storage
 - Ollama with Mistral/Llama models for AI analysis
 - Discord for notifications
 - Python Flask for the API service